First time buyer guide

 Basically, regardless of the name, it’s a first agreement – or declaration – from a lender consenting to let you borrow a certain amount of money to buy a home.

 Applying for a mortgage in principle is fairly simple.
 It usually takes less than 30 minutes to do.
 To work out your borrowing potential, the lender will need:

 - Proof of your income and your outgoings

 - Your address history

-Once the procedure is completed, the lender will be able to tell you how much you can borrow and give you a certificate: you can now prove to the seller and the estate agent that you’re able to get a mortgage and are ready to buy.
+Once the procedure is completed, the lender will be able to tell you whether you’re eligible for a mortgage and how much you can borrow.
+They will then give you a certificate which you can use to prove to the seller and the estate agent that you’re ready to buy.

 Mortgage in Principle vs Mortgage Offer

 Bear in mind though that having a mortgage in principle doesn’t guarantee getting a formal mortgage offer.
 Let’s look at the differences between the two: